 Founded in 1945, CARE is a leading international humanitarian organization fighting global poverty.
-In more than 80 countries, CARE works with the poorest communities to:
+CARE works with the poorest communities in 90 countries to:

 - improve basic health and education